Learning Cross-domain Semantic-Visual Relationships for Transductive Zero-Shot Learning: Experiments

 \subsection{Analysis}

-As displayed in Table \ref{ablation}, we further conduct the ablation study to demonstrate the contributions of each design in TSVR.
-The first row represents the metric network trained with only the semantic-visual pairs from source domain.
+As displayed in Table~\ref{ablation}, we further conduct the ablation study to demonstrate the contributions of each design in TSVN.
+The first row represents the metric network trained with only the semantic-visual fusions from source domain.
 From the next four rows, it is clear that all the key points designed in our approach generally make a good contribution to promoting knowledge transfer in ZSL.
+From the fifth row, we can observe performance increase for the CUB benchmark when the entropy loss is removed.
+This is because that CUB is a fine-grained image recognition benchmark, in which the classes have marginal visual differences.
+Moreover, the target domain of the CUB benchmark has a relatively large label space.
+Hence, the unsupervised entropy loss may encourage incorrect predictions for the target domain of CUB.
+The performance improvement of the entropy loss is also limited for the SUN benchmark which involves many classes.

-The performance improvement of $\mathcal{L}_{\rm ent} $ can be limited if the target domain involves two many categories, which is clearly revealed by ``CUB'' and ``SUN''.
-From the last two rows, we can see that the performance is not good if domain adversarial training or MMD is used for distribution alignment.
+In addition, as shown the last four rows of Table~\ref{ablation}, we compare our TSVN with widely used distribution shift alignment approaches, including DANN~\cite{tzeng2017adversarial}, MMD~\cite{long2015learning}, CMD~\cite{zellinger2019robust}, and EMD\cite{shen2018wasserstein}.
+We can see that the performance is not good if domain adversarial training or MMD is used for distribution alignment.
 This observation is consistent with our motivation.

-Fig. \ref{visual} displays the t-SNE visualization for the metric network's intermediate layers.
-We can see that there exists clear domain discrepancy between the distributions of the semantic-visual pairs from two domains.
+Fig.~\ref{visual} displays the t-SNE visualization for the metric network's intermediate layers.
+We can see that there exists clear domain discrepancy between the distributions of the semantic-visual fusions from two domains.
 By using two BN modules to separately normalize the mini-batches from different domains, our design can effectively align the distribution discrepancy.

+Besides the t-SNE visualization, we also quantitatively measure the $\mathcal{A}$-distance \cite{ben2010theory} between semantic-visual fusions of the source and target domains.
+As shown in Table~\ref{a-distance}, it is clear that our approach achieves the closest $\mathcal{A}$-distance, which verifies the advantage of TSVN in aligning the distribution shift across the source and target domains.
+This advantage mainly comes from the direct alignment for distribution shift.
+In contrast, the existing methods can only indirectly bridge the projection shift.

 Finally, we conduct the sensitivity analysis for hyper-parameters to demonstrate the robustness of our model, which is clearly displayed in Fig. \ref{sensi}.
 In particular, we conduct experiments varying the trade-off parameters, including $\lambda_{\rm rec}$ for the attribute reconstruction loss and $\lambda_{\rm ent}$ for the entropy regularization loss.
-From Fig. \ref{sensi}, we can see that the performance of TSVR is not sensitive to the values of the trade-off parameters.
+From Fig. \ref{sensi}, we can see that the performance of TSVN is not sensitive to the values of the trade-off parameters.